Closing Loopholes: Guide to Regulatory Changes and Compliance in 2024

 Under the new definition, an employee will be classified as a casual employee only if there is an absence of a firm advance commitment to continuing and indefinite work and if the employee is entitled to a casual loading or rate of pay under a fair work instrument or contract.
 This new definition aims to provide greater clarity and fairness in casual employment arrangements.

-Closing the labour hire loophole
+Closing the labour-hire loophole

 One of the key measures introduced by the Act is the establishment of Regulated Labour Hire Arrangement Orders (RLHAOs).
-These orders are designed to govern worker pay arrangements between employers supplying employees and the "regulated host" – the entity procuring the workforce.
+These orders govern worker pay arrangements between employers supplying employees and the "regulated host" – the entity procuring the workforce.
 RLHAOs aim to ensure fair and consistent pay rates and conditions for covered workers.

 Keeping Australian employers informed